raspberrypi/documentation/configuration/mailboxes/propertiesARM-VC.md

 Return the maximum safe temperature of the SoC in thousandths of a degree C. id should be zero.
 Overclock may be disabled above this temperature.

+### Memory

+This section describes the tags related to memory management.

 #### Allocate Memory
  * Tag: 0x0003000c